aery32/aery32-refguide/source/clsdrv/serial_port.rst

     The object name ``pc`` was used here, because the connection is intended to be use with PC.
 See the :ref:`setting-up-terminal` below.

-By default the speed is set to 115200 bit/s (error 0.16% with 66 MHz PBA freq.).
+By default the speed is set to 115200 bit/s (baud error 0.16% with 66 MHz PBA frequency).
 The default setting for parity is none.
 Stop and data bits are 1 and 8, respectively.
 All these settings can be changed with the class member functions.